flit/cpptemplate/README.rst

     Name: {$person.name}
     {% endfor -- end the person loop %}

 You may also put comments in ``{# #}`` brackets.
-These comments may span multiple lines.
+These comments may span multiple lines and contain only comment text.
 They will not be copied to the output under any circumstances.
-And, as with all control statements, if such a comment is on a line by itself, the newline following the comment is absorbed and not reproduced in the output.
+As with all control statements, if such a comment is on a line by itself, the newline following the comment is absorbed and not reproduced in the output.

 Types
 ==================